oshaughnessy/sierramountainll/_pages/softball.md

 ## Divisions

-### 8U/Player Pitch/Minors AA
+### 6U/Coach Pitch/Minors A
 {: .softball}

-**Ages** | 5-8
+**Ages** | 5-6
 **Ball** | 11" soft/reduced impact force
 **Pitch Distance** | 25'
 **Base Distance**  | 60'

-8U is our learning division where the youngest girls have a chance to discover the fundamentals of playing the game.
-They'll learn how to throw, catch, run the bases, hit, and, to a more limited degree, pitch.
-In the 2nd half of the season, they'll also get a chance to pitch against opponents in games.
+6U is our learning division where the youngest girls have a chance to discover the fundamentals of playing the game.
+They'll learn how to throw, catch, run the bases, and hit.

-We encourage 5-year-old girls to play a year of tee ball before they join this division.
+This is a coach-to-player pitch division.
+In the 1st half of the season, coaches or a machine will exclusively throw pitches to batters.
+In the 2nd half, pitchers will begin to throw for their own teammates.

+PLEASE NOTE: The rules below are a work in progress.
+We may revise them as we go through the 2023 season.
+{: .notice--warning }

+### 8U/Player Pitch/Minors AA
+{: .softball}

+**Ages** | 7-8
+**Ball** | 11" standard softball
+**Pitch Distance** | 25'
+**Base Distance**  | 60'

+8U is our learning division where young girls with some experience and growing strength build a stronger understanding of game strategy and position- oriented skills.
+We encourage coaches to rotate players through all positions throughout the season.

 This is a coach-to-player pitch division.
 In the 1st 1/3 of the season, coaches or a machine will throw pitches to batters.
 In the 2nd 1/3, players